mvoassis/churn_detection/README.md

 -----

 - Mean values for the non-binary features "account_Charges_Monthly", "account_Charges_Total" and "customer_tenure" seems to influence the Churn status.
 (Boxplot)
+- There seems to be a correlation between Churn and some informations of the categorical features, where some values are more present in Churn clients.
+They are:
+  - Payment method = Electronic Check
+  - Internet service = Fiber Optic
+  - Contract type = Month-to-month

 -----